sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Service Centres and Outreach

 For the 10% not enrolled automatically and unable to use the GC Portal (3 700 000 people), small service centres are available, especially in remote regions.
+Further, the costs saved through reduced real estate could be invested in sending representatives to areas where service uptake is lagging.
+In this way, through a reduced reliance on physical real estate, ESDC is better able to service regions in need.

+Said service representatives would be able to...

-Their role is to help citizens register and use digital services.
+- Help citizens register and use digital services
-They can also use the digital services on behalf of clients.
+- Use the digital services on behalf of clients (there should be no separate 'admin service functions', these should all be automated)

 GC departments have common kiosks to offer services, such as passports, taxes, grants as well as benefits from ESDC.
 Outreach programs are deployed to raise awareness in low uptake areas.